sumantapakira/big-query-google-trends/readme.md

     print(f"Error generating forecast visualization: {e}")

 ```
-To perform advanced business intelligence analysis on Google Trends data by identifying top-performing search terms and generating actionable insights with growth trend analysis.

 Purpose: This code serves as an automated business analyst that transforms raw search data into strategic recommendations.
 It identifies the most valuable search terms by geographic region, categorizes their performance levels, detects growth patterns, and provides specific business guidance for each term based on its current performance and trajectory.